-Settlement method: Anticipated to be according to the commercial terms agreed between the relevant counterparties.

-Licensing: It is a prerequisite for the issuance of SPE-GRK that the application documents be independently validated and verified.14 15 from a project that has been verified by SRN PPI.
-SRN PPI is managed by the DGCCC at the MOEF..

-Registration: An emissions reduction project must be registered SRN PPI.

-Taxonomy/standards: SPE-GRK is a government-issued certified emissions reduction unit which derives which a certain percentage of carbon credits will be allocated as a buffer amount in an effort to achieve Indonesia's NDC target) and a benefit sharing obligation (by which proceeds may be divided with the government), subject to further implementing regulations.
+- Settlement method: Anticipated to be according to the commercial terms agreed between the relevant counterparties. - Licensing: It is a prerequisite for the issuance of SPE-GRK that the application documents be independently validated and verified. - Registration: An emissions reduction project must be registered SRN PPI. - Taxonomy/standards: SPE-GRK is a government-issued certified emissions reduction unit which derives from a project that has been verified by SRN PPI.
+SRN PPI is managed by the DGCCC at the MOEF.. - Market protection: It is anticipated that carbon credit trading will be subject to a buffer requirement (by which a certain percentage of carbon credits will be allocated as a buffer amount in an effort to achieve Indonesia's NDC target) and a benefit sharing obligation (by which proceeds may be divided with the government), subject to further implementing regulations. - Reporting: To be eligible to participate in the voluntary carbon market, an entity must report its emissions profile to SRN PPI.